Calculator

 How do I convert gas consumption from m³ to kWh?

-You multiply gas consumption in cubic metres by the calorific value and the conversion factor.
+You multiply gas consumption in cubic meters by the calorific value and the conversion factor.
 This gives you the energy use in kilowatt hours.

 Why does the gas bill show kWh instead of m³?